micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/microros_6lowpan_tutorial/index.md

 # How to use it?

 - Turn on the Olimex-STM32-E407 board and open the NSH console on a terminal.
 - Check if all the applications are ready by typing ``?`` on the console.
-It should then return the next:
+It should return the following:

 ```bash
 help usage:  help [-v] [<cmd>]